qrzn23/min/wip/confessions/content.md

 In a sort of way, I suppose I did consider myself rather a fine fellow to have been able to produce so striking a phenomenon with so little trouble.
 But it did not encourage me to go on with Magick.
 My wife was all in all.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 47.
+### Chapter 47.

 We must have had some vague idea of exploring the little known parts of China, for we had certainly intended to visit Allan in Rangoon.
 It was probably at Colombo that Rose made up her mind that she was pregnant; for I remember that our shooting expedition in Hambantota, in the south-eastern province of Ceylon, was faute de mieux.
 We thought we had better get back to Boleskine for the event; and yet we had to justify our journey by some definite accomplishment.
 So we left Colombo for Galle and thence up country.
 It is strange that I fail entirely to remember how we got to the jungle.
 But rough notes tell me that it was by coach, and that we left the base village in four bullock carts on Monday the fourteenth of December.
 I quote my entry of January 1st, 1904 (some lines are carefully erased.
 I cannot tell why or imagine what I had written).

-Jan.
+> Jan.
 1st.
+>

-Began badly: missed dear and hare.
+> Began badly: missed dear and hare.
 So annoyed.
 Yet the omen is that the year is well for works of love & union; ill for those of hate.
 Be mine of love!

 This entry does not sound as if I were still wholly lunatic in the rays of the honeymoon.
 The explanation is that the mere fact of getting back to camp life reawakened in me the old ambitions and interests.
 It may be part of my feeling for ritual that to put on certain types of clothes is to transform my state of mind.
 However lazy I may be, I have merely to change trousers for knickerbockers to feel athletic at once.
 There is also the point that I make a profession of virtue when reminded of certain dates, just as a totally irreligious man might go to church at Christmas.
 The subsequent entries give no hint that my mind was really turning to its ancient masters.
 The sole entries concern sport and camp life; and they are very meagre.